Firth of Clyde: Submarine Squadron 14

 Cold War; The United States of America maintained a US Navy base during the Cold War, in the Holy Loch, off the Firth.
 Submarine Squadron 14 or SUBRON14, also known as Site one, Holy Loch was in operation between 1 July 1958, up until the end of the Cold War.
 The last deployed Submarine Tender departed the Holy Loch and Firth on 3 March 1992.

 World War II; During World War II, Glasgow and the Firth of Clyde became the main entry point into Britain for the Allied forces with the formation of The Clyde Emergency Port, officially opened on 12 September 1940.
 With merchant shipping, military personnel, and equipment moving through the port.
 The Firth was used as the assembly and despatch point for Atlantic convoys.
 The Firth hosted the United Kingdom's largest naval base for the duration of the war.
 In 1942, an underwater oil pipeline was laid across the Firth, Operation Pluto, the world's first deep-water test of this technology.
 This was only one of many innovations designed to support air, maritime, and territorial combat during World War II.

 The Holy Loch was used as a base for Royal Navy Submarines, during World War II.
 Namely the 3rd Submarine Flotilla (United Kingdom).
 HMS Forth was for a time based in the loch as the submarine depot ship.

 During both World wars, the Cloch Point To Dunoon Anti-submarine Boom was in place to protect the upper Firth.

 Environment

 Since the Industrial Revolution, the natural environment of the Firth has been compromised.
 Many locations have been affected by a succession of industrial and military developments along the shoreline.
 Including the former sites of shipyards; Hunterston B nuclear power station; Inverkip power station; ExxonMobil fuel oil terminal site at Bowling; Nobel explosives plant at Ardeer and the Hunterston Ore Terminal.
 Many of these locations are now dormant or being redeveloped.

 Climate

-The Firth's maritime climate is considerably milder than contintental locations at the same latitide.
+The Firth's maritime climate is considerably milder than continental locations at the same latitude.
 Whilst the reason for this mild climate is the subject of debate it is historically considered to be due to the moderating influence of the North Atlantic Drift, a warm oceanic current that is the eastern extension of the Gulf Stream which originates in the tropical waters of the Gulf of Mexico.